dakolyay/port/content/blog-posts/setup-blog.md

 **Step 6.**

 Then there are configuration settings where you will have to attach a new website as your git project.
 After adding it to Forestry we can use Forestry editor.
-First you have to chose your git provider and then you can name your repository.
+First, you have to choose your git provider and then you can name your repository.

 ![](/images/2022-02-24-18-25-11.png)![](/images/2022-02-24-18-25-28.png)